 - 1 cup coarsely grated Parmesan cheese

-- 1 or 2 pieces of parmesan rind (optional)
+- 1 tablespoon of parmesan rind (optional)

 - 2 tablespoons chopped fresh basil